Should Service and Emotional Support Dogs Have Pet Insurance?

 Conclusion

-In the heartwarming journey of pet ownership, service, and emotional support, dogs hold a special place.
-These remarkable companions provide unwavering support, comfort, and even life-changing assistance to those in need.
+In the rewarding journey of pet ownership, dogs hold a special place in our hearts.
+These incredible companions offer unwavering support, comfort, and life-changing assistance.